 Mountain cities like Chiang Mai offer options for remote employees and contractors who want a relaxed experience.
 Phuket’s beaches, particularly Kata Beach, Surin Beach, and Nai Harn Beach, are attractive for budget-minded talent.

-Employ Global Talent in Thailand with Remofirst
+Employ Global Talent in Thailand with RemoFirst

-An Employer of Record (EOR) like Remofirst makes it easier to recruit and employ global talent working remotely.
+An Employer of Record (EOR) like RemoFirst makes it easier to recruit and employ global talent working remotely.

 Book a demo to learn more about how an EOR can help you hire employees, administer payroll, ensure legal compliance, and simplify onboarding for your global team in more than 180 countries, including Thailand.